mklekowiecki/PottMaster/.kilocode/rules/memory-bank/brief.md

-1. All queries are directed to SQLite via SQLDelight.
+1. All queries are directed to SQLite via SQLite-net-pcl.

 2. The application does not block the UI due to lack of network.